srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn has amazing capabilities to bewilder dhEvas who have pristine knowledge due to not having any doubtful/erroneous understandings and can easily cheat/deceive them.
+emperumAn has amazing capabilities to bewilder dhEvas who have pristine knowledge due to not having any doubtful/erroneous understanding and can easily cheat/deceive them.
 Such emperumAn who has a blackish hue which resembles dark clouds, casually measured the earth with his beautiful lotus feet.
-I will be firmly situated at his lotus feet, not forgetting him (meditating upon him constantly), blabbering his glories with my mouth, embrace him with great love and offer obeisances bowing down my head – thus engaging all my 3 types of senses (mind, speech and body) in his service.
+I will be firmly situated at his lotus feet, not forgetting him (meditating upon him constantly), blabber his glories with my mouth, embrace him with great love and offer obeisances bowing down my head – thus engaging all my three types of faculties (mind, speech and body) in his service.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 Similar to vAdhi kEsari azhagiya maNavALa jIyar‘s translation.
-His incarnations can even bewilder brahmA, rudhran, etc., who have pristine knowledge.
+His incarnations can even bewilder brahmA, rudhran et al who have pristine knowledge.